Eslam-Amin/ODC_Back-End_Service/README.md

 * It uses JWT for Authentication, and Authorization.
 * It uses OTP on registration, by sending an email to the user with the OTP.
 * It uses KMP (Knuth-Morris-Pratt) Algorithm to search for any course.
-* It uses Levenshtein Distance Algorithm to find any simialr courses with the name provided.
+* It uses Levenshtein Distance Algorithm to find any similar courses with the name provided.

 ## Technology
 * Node.js